paulhwangj/personal-website/README.md

 # :computer: paulhwangj.github.io
-[ This project is incomplete as of June 7th, 2022. ]
+[ This project is incomplete as of July 2nd, 2022. ]
 Hey there :)
 A personal website that I'm making as a project for fun.
 I was inspired by JasonD94: